fabric8io/docker-maven-plugin/doc/manual/docker-start.md

   colors are `YELLOW`, `CYAN`, `MAGENTA`, `GREEN`, `RED`, `BLUE`.
 If coloring is enabled and now color is provided a color is picked for you.
+* **file** Path to a file to which the log output is written.
+This file is overwritten for every run and colors are switched off.

 Example (values can be case insensitive, too) :

 ````xml